SACEMA/reinfectionsBelinda/README.md

 The following data script is available in `sbv/method_%_analysis/`
 - `check_results_complete_m%.R`:  used to confirm that all the parameter combines in the parameter.RData file of the method is present in a given dataframe, and if not, prints the missing runs.

-The output of this is saved in the `sbv/plots` directory.
+The output of this is saved in the `sbv/plots` directory and `output/paper_plots` directory.

 ## Simulation-based validation for third infections
 The simulation-based validation done for the third infections in Chapter 3 is very similar to the simulation based validation for reinfections in the previous section.